xila89/CTF-Writeups/Sisterhood-of-the-Traveling-Packets/README.md

 While examining the extracted AetherFlow files from the command line, I ran ``` ls -la ``` Using ``` -a ``` revealed a hidden file that wasn't initially visible in the directory listing: ``` .exfil.sh ```

-I opened the script and immediately found something interesting: TODO PICTURE
+I opened the script and immediately found something interesting:

+> '# TODO: delete this before zipping`

 Oops.
 Someone apparently forgot that there.